A Wake-up Call On Our Leaders

 We should endeavour to choose/elect leaders with good character quality in order to move our nation forward.

-Our government should have federal character, they should demonstrate interests in human capital as well as putting the affairs of the citizens into consideration.
+Our government should have federal character, they should demonstrate interest in human capital as well as put the affairs of the citizens into consideration.

 There should be true federalism and resource control of those in charge of the geographical areas.